LOCATION OF THE

 All applicants must live in the Halifax Regional Municipality (HRM).
 This is to ensure the Program’s clinicians can do wellness checks at the client’s home, should there be an urgent need to do so.
 Applicants must also have a substantial connection to the HRM, which must include, but is not limited to, working or attending school in the area, and their mental health support persons and programs must be within the municipal boundaries.

-Graduates of the Mental Health Court program are invited to create or donate a piece of their personal artwork to display on the Wall of Hope in the courtroom.
+Participants in the Mental Health Court program are invited to create or donate a piece of their personal artwork to display on the Wall of Hope in the courtroom.

 The Mental Health Court is not a trial court.
 Participants are required to publicly accept responsibility for their criminal actions.
 Before that can happen, the Crown Prosecutor for the Mental Health Court must first determine that there is a reasonable prospect of conviction if the case were to go to trial.